ErpNetDocs/tech/modules/projects/ai/index.md

 **Providers**
 *Think of this as the “connection” to an AI service.*
 - Stores the API credentials and base model (e.g., OpenAI GPT model).
-- Configured once per AI provider.
+- Can be configured once per AI provider and used by all models.

 **Models**
 *Your actual AI assistants.*